Operation Round Up

 How much money do you expect to raise each year?

-WEC currently projects more than $100,000 can be raised annually through this program to help the Wiregrass community.
+WEC currently estimates that more than $115,000 can be raised annually through this program to help the Wiregrass community.

-I am an InControl prepay or levelizing billing member.
-Am I participating, too?
+I am an InControl Prepay or Levelized billing member.
+Can I participate, too?

 Yes.
 All members will have the opportunity to participate in this worth while charitable foundation regardless of what type of billing program they are on.

-All contributions to WEC Operation Round Up Charitable Foundation are tax deductible and participants will receive a summary of their contributions each year on their electric bill.
+Yes, all contributions to WEC Operation Round Up Charitable Foundation are tax-deductible, and participants will receive a summary of their contributions each year on their electric bill.

 Meet Your Operation Round Up Board of Trustees

 The foundation is run by an independent board made up of nine WEC members, selected from the community, who will be reviewing applications for the charitable foundation and deciding how and to whom the money will be distributed.
-WEC is proud to introduce the nine members selected as the first Board of Trustees for Operation Round Up Charitable Foundation.
-Please take a moment to read about and get to know these community members who have dedicated their time to ensuring the Foundation has a lasting, positive impact on the Wiregrass
+Each member serves three-year terms.
+Please take a moment to read about and get to know these community members who have dedicated their time to ensuring the foundation has a lasting, positive impact on the Wiregrass.

-is the director of sales and marketing for Highland Oaks on the Robert Trent Jones Golf Trail.
+Susan is the director of sales and marketing for Highland Oaks on the Robert Trent Jones Golf Trail.
 She has been married to her husband, Doug, for 20 years.
 Their three children, Tucker, Jud and Wes all attend Geneva County High School.
 They are members of Hartford Baptist Church where Susan sings in the adult choir and teaches third- and fourth-grade girls.
 She serves as the chairperson for the annual Faith and Freedom Fest, and the annual “My Sister’s Closet” for area high school girls each fall.
-She also participates in Prayer @ the Square in Hartford each Saturday.

 She feels that serving on the WEC Operation Round Up board means the community is embracing this program as their way of giving back.
 “It’s an honor to be asked to serve, and I look forward to seeing this foundation make a difference in our hometowns,” she says.
 Bailey says the one thing she looks forward to most is the first recipient’s reaction and every recipient after that.